CengizhanYurdakul/3DTalkingFace/README.md

 **3DTalkingFace** is a project that can be used during video calls, reconstructing the face you specified in 3D and making it talk to the face in the image taken from the webcam.

 # Installation
 **3DTalkingFace** requires manually installation for some additional stuffs like [nvdiffrast](https://nvlabs.github.io/nvdiffrast/) and [insightface](https://github.com/deepinsight/insightface).
-Additional installation information can be found in the [Deep3DFaceRecon_pytorch](https://github.com/sicxu/Deep3DFaceRecon_pytorch) repository.
+Additional installation informations and pretrained models can be found in the [Deep3DFaceRecon_pytorch](https://github.com/sicxu/Deep3DFaceRecon_pytorch) repository.

 ## Build Dockerfile